cardano-foundation/blockperf/README.md

 # Test it by issuing the command, it should print some help ...
 blockperf --help
 ```

 Now blockperf is installed within the virtual environment.
-So make sure
+Make sure to reactivate
-to reactivate it should you have changed shells using the  `source .venv/bin/activate`
+it should you have changed shells using the  `source .venv/bin/activate` command.

-command.
+> **Note**

-**Generally speaking: What you need to do is to provide the environment variable**
+> Generally speaking: What you need to do is to provide the environment variable
-**configuration and run blockperf from within the venv you just created.**
+> configuration and run blockperf from within the venv you just created.

+**Systemd Unit**

-Here is an example of a systemd unit.
+Here is an example of a systemd unit that runs blockperf from within its
+virtual environment.
 Remember to check the specific values.
-You
-may have a different user, or paths!
+You may have different paths
+or other settings need to be changed!

 ```ini
 [Unit]